bediger4000/squava/README.md

 *First move values to first player, 14 ply lookahead*

+I think that the scores get assigned based on the lookahead finding situations like this:

+        0 1 2 3 4
+     0  _ _ _ _ _
+     1  _ O _ X O
+     2  _ X X _ _
+     3  _ _ _ _ _
+     4  _ O _ _ _

+The human moved first (using 'O' marks), and moves went like this:

+1. 1,1
+2. 2,2
+3. 1,4
+4. 1,3
+5. 4,1
+6. 2,1

+That's a reasonably good opening.
+Depending on how 'X' plays, 'O' can have 3 possible 4-in-a-rows.
+In this particular game, the computer (playing 'X') predicts it will lose.
+The first 3 'X' moves put it in a situation where it can't move to (0,4), (3,1), (2,0), (0,4), (2,3) without getting 3-in-a-row and losing.

+A diagonal 4-in-a-row for 'O' exists between <4,1) and (1,4).
+'X' cannot move to (2,3) without losing, so 'O' next move should be (3,2).
+'X' next move is immaterial, and 'O' wins with (2,3).

+Counting symmetries, there's 16 triangles like 'O' made above, 4 for each corner of the board.
+All 3 vertices of the triangles end up on high-valued cells of the first move diagram above.

+You can counter your opponent in the early moves of a game to prevent formation of a triangle trap, but the computer's static evaluation function doesn't look far enough ahead to avoid a triangle.

 ### Static Valuation Function

 After reaching its lookahead depth (which varies throughout the game) the